idramalab/latex-101/README.md

-# LaTeX/Git Guide for new iDRAMA students and collaborators
+# LaTeX Guide for new iDRAMA students/collaborators

 ## Formatting (Tables/Figures)